Falmouth-Games-Academy/comp110-worksheet-2/README.md

 	attempts <- 1
 	word_was_guessed <- false
 	similarity <- 0

+	//the program prompts for user input while the user still has attempts left or until they guess the word

 	while attempts <= 5 or word_was_guessed is false do:

+		//Similarity calculation

 		for each letter in secret_word
 			if player_guess[letter] = secret_word[letter] then:
 				similarity <- similarity + 1
 			end if

 		print 'Similarity of words is' + similarity

+		//Check if the user guess was correct

 		if similarity = length of secret_word then: word_was_guessed <- true
 		end if